Life As a Graduate Teaching Assistant

 - Complete laboratory projects prior to assigning them to students so that any needed modifications can be made.

-Graduate Teaching Assistants state the following job skills are important in their day-to-day work.
+When polled, Graduate Teaching Assistants say the following skills are most frequently used in their jobs:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.